 The Graduate Certificate in Professional Counseling is offered by the Department of Behavioral Sciences.
 Individuals who have a master's degree in counseling (or a related field), but who lack coursework necessary to become licensed as a professional counselor, can pursue this certificate to assist them in meeting the requirements for licensure within their respective state.
-The certificate program gives students the opportunity to strengthen and refine their skills and to obtain foundational knowledge within core counseling areas as required for state licensure.
+The Certificate program gives students the opportunity to strengthen and refine their skills and to obtain foundational knowledge within core counseling areas as required for state licensure.

-- 1. Compliance with graduate admission procedures as listed previously within the catalog in the graduate admissions section. - 2.
+- 1. Compliance with graduate admission procedures as listed previously within the catalog in the Graduate Admissions section. - 2.
 Prerequisites: The applicant must have completed a master's degree in counseling or a related field with a minimum of 3.00 GPA. - 3.
 Personal essay specifying goals and how the FHU program will help meet those goals (300-500 words). - 4.
 Interview with the Counseling Admissions Committee.

 Certificate students must maintain a minimum of 3.00 GPA in FHU coursework needed for the certificate.
 A course grade below "C" is not applicable toward meeting certificate requirements.
-Courses must be completed within a six-(6) year period.
+Courses must be completed within a six (6) year period.

-Gra Graduate Certificate in Professional Counseling 13 HOURS Red 1 hour 1 At I At least four (4) sections below must be met to obtain the certificate: 12 hours (Theories COU COU of Human B 6 505 555 ehavior, Learning, and Personality: Life-Cycle Development OR Theories of Personality 3 (3) Abnorma COU l Behavior a 514 nd Psychopathology: Psychopathology I (3) Theories of Counselin 510 ng and Psychotherapy: Theories of Counseling and Psychotherapy (3) Evaluatio COU n and Appra 520 hisal Procedures: Assessment in Counseling (3) Group Dy COU namics, The 530 ories, and Techniques: Group Counseling (3) Counselin COU g Technique 501 es: Clinical Intervention I (3) Multicult COU ural Counsel 560 l ing: Counseling Diverse Populations (3) Ethics: COU 535 Ethical Issues in Counseling (3) Research: : 540 Research Methods in Counseling (3) Jse of the Diagnostic 515 and Statistical Manual: Psychopathology II (3) Treatmen COU nt and Treati 599B ment Planning: Diagnosis and Treatment Planning (3)
+Graduate Co Graduate Certificate in Professional Counseling 13 HOURS I. Required COU 1 hour 1 II.
+At least 12 hours A. Theories COU COU of Human E 505 555 Behavior, Learning, and Personality: Life-Cycle Development OR Theories of Personality (3 hours) 3 (3) B. Abnorma COU I Behavior a and Psychopathology: Psychopathology I (3 hours) 3 C. Theories COU of Counseli 510 ng and Psychotherapy: Theories of Counseling and Psychotherapy (3 hours) 3 D. Evaluatio on and Appr 520 aisal Procedures: Assessment in Counseling (3 hours) 3 E. Group Dy (3 hours) 3 F. Counselir COU ng Techniqu 501 es: Clinical Intervention I (3 hours) 3

+G. Multicult COU ural Counse 560 Counseling Diverse Populations (3 hours) 3 H. Ethics: COU 535 Ethical Issues in Counseling (3 hours) 3 I. Research : 540 Research Methods in Counseling (3 hours) 3 J. Use of th J. Use of the Diagnostic and Statistical Manual: (3 hours) COU 515 Psychopathology II 3 K. Treatme K. Treatment and Treatment Planning: (3 hours) COU 599B Diagnosis and Treatment Planning 3

-Doctor of Behavioral Health Dr. Michael Cravens Director and Professor
+Doctor of Behavioral Health Dr. Mike Cravens Director and Professor